iainbrighton/XmlEx/README.md

 # XmlEx

 XmlEx (XML EXtensions) provides a PowerShell domain-specific language (DSL) to easily create and update XML documents without having to understand or manipulate the underlying [System.Xml.XmlDocument] objects.

-XmlEx provides a simple way to
+XmlEx provides a simple way to:

 * Create and append XML documents in PowerShell
 * Manage XML document namespaces and prefixes

 ## Why?

 Traditionally, creating XML documents with PowerShell is slow, cumbersome and errorprone.
-I discovered this whilst developing the [PScribo](http://github.com/iainbrighton/PScribo) module to create Word documents.
+I discovered this whilst developing the [PScribo](http://github.com/iainbrighton/PScribo) plugin to create Word documents.
 After my eyes started to bleed looking at the code, I decided there had to be an easier way and `XmlEx` is a result of this!

 Take the following short XML document as an example:
 ```XML
 <?xml version="1.0" encoding="utf-8" standalone="yes"?>
 <w:document xmlns:w="http://schemas.openxmlformats.org/wordprocessingml/2006/main" xmlns:xml="http://www.w3.org/XML/1998/namespace">